novelmartis/novelmartis.github.io/_posts/2025-06-09-neural-networks.md

 Broadly, "trust" is perhaps a limiting lens; *Literacy* is more important.
 You don’t "trust" electricity—you learn its rules enough to wire a lamp safely.
 Neural networks are becoming a similar infrastructure layer.
 The people who grasp even the rough outlines of how they fit curves, how they can surprise you, and where they tend to fail will be better equipped to build on them, critique them, or simply use them wisely.

 That said, another camp is working on something deeper: can we bring the networks’ internal logic closer to how human brains reason, so that the everyday notion of “trust”—the way you trust a seasoned pilot—starts to apply to future AI *agents*?
-Projects that compare neural activations to brain recordings, or weave symbolic reasoning into deep nets, are early steps on that path.
+Projects that compare neural activations to brain recordings, or weave symbolic reasoning into deep neural networks, are early steps on that path.

 Whether that brain-alignment research pans out or not, the order of operations stays the same: **first we cultivate basic AI literacy, then—after rigorous, transparent testing—we can grant the system genuine trust**.

 #### A short parting checklist

 - Hand-written rules crumble in a messy world.
 - Linear regression writes its own tiny rule—but only straight lines.
 - Neurons plus kinks give us curves on demand; back-prop teaches them.